Kerala-Blockchain-Academy/private-faucet/README.md

 The application does not makes any checks, so if the node is not running in the specifed RPC url, the application will bug out.

+## License
+This project is licensed under the MIT license - see the [LICENSE.md](https://github.com/ananthanir/ethereum-faucet/blob/741363d1e9f1a7733ebef825deb667b8ba6f521f/LICENSE) file for details.

+## Contributing
+The open source community is made great by contributions from individuals like you.
+Your efforts to improve this project are deeply appreciated.

+If you have ideas on how to make this project even better, you can contribute by:

+1. Forking the repository
+2. Creating a new branch for your feature (e.g. `git checkout -b feature/<feature_name>`)
+3. Making your changes and committing them (e.g. `git commit -m '<feature_name> added'`)
+4. Pushing the branch to your forked repository (e.g. `git push origin feature/<feature_name>`)
+5. Opening a pull request to have your changes merged into the main project

+Don't forget to give the project a star as well!
+Thank you for your support!